Kapelianovych/fluss-web/README.md

 const maybeBlock /*: Maybe<Element> */ = querySelector('.block'); // Result is wrapped in `Maybe` because `document.querySelector` may return "null" if element doesn't exist on the page.
 ```

+## Design goals

+- Manual annotation should never be required, TypeScript should infer everything by self.
+- The implementation of each function should be as minimal as possible.
+- All functions are immutable, and there are no side-effects.
+- All functions must be safe as much as possible.
+- Fixed number of arguments (preferably 3) whenever possible.
+- Do not override native methods, if they are already safe.

 ## @fluss/web's advantages

 - TypeScript included